essejhsif/daily_feed/README.md

 # daily_feed

 Code to pull RSS data from a variety of (mostly data-related) aggregators, forums, and sites.
+Output in RSS style format.